-What is imposter syndrome and who does it affect?
+What is impostor syndrome, and who does it affect?

 Have you ever felt like you didn’t belong?
 Like your friends and co-workers were going to discover that you’re a fraud just playing a part and that you really don’t deserve your job?